-It also stresses that in the battle against the Covid-19 pandemic, notably in the context of traveling, it is certainly worthwhile taking any steps to harmonise or facilitate the process of certifying that someone is vaccinated, immune or infection-free – provided that personal data are protected and measures to prevent counterfeiting are taken.
-Member States are invited to take action in line with the Convention for the protection of individuals with regard to automatic processing of personal data (Convention 108), the Convention on the counterfeiting of medical products and similar crimes involving threats to public health (MEDICRIME Convention) and the Convention on cybercrime (Budapest Convention).
+It also stresses that in the battle against the Covid-19 pandemic, notably in the context of travelling, it is certainly worthwhile taking any steps to harmonise or facilitate the process of certifying that someone is vaccinated, immune or infection-free – provided that personal data are protected and measures to prevent counterfeiting are taken.
+Member states are invited to take action in line with the Convention for the protection of individuals with regard to automatic processing of personal data, the Convention on the counterfeiting of medical products and similar crimes involving threats to public health (MEDICRIME Convention) and the Convention on cybercrime (Budapest Convention).

 On the other hand, using such certification or immunisation data for non-medical purposes to grant privileged and exclusive access to rights raises many questions related to respect for human rights and should be considered with caution.

 - Basis for the obligation of States to provide access to immunisation;